arjvik/Heart-Attack-Prediction/README.md

 # Heart Attack Prediction

-Using Machine Learning models to effectively predict heart attacks in patients using data easily obtainable from a standard doctor's appointment
+Using Machine Learning models to effectively predict heart attacks before they happen using data easily obtainable from a standard doctor's appointment

 ## Best Classifier scores (selected by Recall)